Jrc2855/reading-notes/README.md

 ### A Growth Mindset means looking at new situations with the mentality of "I have the opportunity to see things changing right in front of me."
 Rather than seeing change as a burdensome process to keep up with.

-1.Remind yourself that you chose to be in the position you're currently in, and that at one point this was everything you wanted.
+1.Remind yourself that you chose to be in the position you're currently in, and that at one point this was everything you wanted. <br>

-2.Life changes for everyone, the biggest difference between people is how we perceive the change.
+2.Life changes for everyone, the biggest difference between people is how we perceive the change. <br>

 3.Failure is a part of learning, just as much as success is.
-Enjoy the process because this will lead you to appreciate the opportunities you have.
+Enjoy the process because this will lead you to appreciate the opportunities you have. <br>